How to Beat Clawdia in Everything Is Crab: Combo Reads & Counters

 Quick Read

-• Most common run-ender: Reading the first hit, eating the second and third
+• Most common run-ender: Reading the first hit and dodging into where the second hit is going

 Clawdia rewards builds that can survive a punish window — not the opening hit, but the follow-up.
 Builds with high burst but low survival get punished here.